lucidrains/anymal-belief-state-encoder-decoder-pytorch/README.md

 - [x] add basic PPO logic for teacher
 - [x] add basic student training loop with mock environment
 - [ ] add reward crafting as in paper
+- [ ] make sure all hyperparameters for teacher PPO training + teacher / student distillation is in accordance with appendix
 - [ ] play around with deepminds mujoco

 ## Diagrams